 Change the following paragraph in D6.3 page 65 lines 43-50 as shown:

 The Cache Identifier Included bit is set in the FILS Information field when PMKSA caching is supported.
 When the Cache Identifier Included bit is 1, a 2-octet Cache Identifier field is present in the FILS Indication element.
 When the Cache Identifier Included bit is 0 the Cache Identifier field is not present in the FILS Indication element.
 The content of the Cache Identifier field is an opaque octet string that identifies the scope that PMKSAs are cached.
 The assignment of the cache identifier is outside the scope of the standard but its value must be unique per authenticator within an ESS.
+On the AP, dot11CacheIdentifier contains the value of the Cache Identifier.

 C.3 MIB Detail